DrAlbertCruz/CMPS-3240-Intro-Subword-Par/README.md

     addl    $1, -4(%rbp)    # i++
 ```

 `mulsd` carries out the multiplication.
-Note that the `s` implies scalar, so it will multiple the 32-bit value in the first argument and the 32-bit value in the second argument. `movsd` moves a single 32-bit value into a memory location.
+Note that the `s` implies scalar, so it will multiply the 64-bit value in the first argument and the 64-bit value in the second argument (but only the second halves). `movsd` moves a single 64-bit value into a memory location (only the lower 64-bits of `xmm`, copied into a single 64-bit position in memory).
 Finally, the last instruction carries out `i++`.
 Modify it as follows:

 ```x86
     mulpd   %xmm1, %xmm0    # Multiply two scalars